 We will be able to assist in mediation only if:

-• Every party concerned is aware of the issue
+• every party concerned is aware of the issue

-• There has already been an attempt to resolve the issue and this has failed
+• there has already been an attempt to resolve the issue and this has failed

-• Every party is willing to accept an active role in mediation
+• every party is willing to accept an active role in mediation

-• At least one party is a registered artist/venue or accredited member of the media/arts industry
+• at least one party is a registered artist/venue or accredited member of the media / arts industry.

-* We are unable to intervene in a case where a review by a member of the press and media is in dispute.
+We are unable to intervene in a case where a review by a member of the press and media is in dispute.
+Audiences unhappy with the service at a venue should seek resolution directly with that venue.

 The below protocol will set out a clear approach, working with the Fringe Society as a means of resolution between your party and another stakeholder in the Fringe, amidst which an irresolvable issue has arisen.